iranzo/stampython/USERGUIDE.md

     - As of this writing (verbosity, url for api, token, sleep timeout, owner, database, run in daemon mode)
 - `/gconfig delete var` will delete that variable from configuration.

-## Extra commands only for owner user
-### Configuration
-The bot, once token has been used and owner set via commandline, will store that information in the database, so you can control it from a chat window

-- `/config show` will list actual defined settings
-- `/config set var=value` will set one of those settings with a new value
-    - As of this writing (verbosity, url for api, token, sleep timeout, owner, database, run in daemon mode)
-- `/config delete var` will delete that variable from configuration.

-### Stats
-The bot stores stats on users/chats, remembering the chat/user name and last time seen so it can be later used for purging data not being accessed in a while
-- `/stats show (user|chat)` will list the list of users/chats and time of last update

 ### Karma
 - `/skarma word=value` will set specified word to the karma value provided.